FranSal/Data-Cleaning-Course-Project/codebook.md

 This new averages_set holds the average of every variable of our modified set, by activity and subject. since we haver 30 subjects and 6 activities there is a total of 180 rows, by 81 columns.

-13.- write the averages_set dataset into a csv file ( good viualization in the gitHub)
+13.- Write the averages_set dataset into a csv file ( good viualization )

-15.- write the averages_set into a txt file (same as 13.- but as txt, as demanded by the course)
+15.- Write the averages_set into a txt file (same as 13.- but as txt, as demanded by the course)

-14.- write the final names if the averages data set to a text file, for the code book( see below)
+14.- Write the final names if the averages data set to a text file, for the code book( see below)

 VARIABLES present in the final table.( all variables are the mean value for each activity, and subject.)